porres/pd-else/README.md

 ### Installing ELSE:

+This library runs in Pd Vanilla and do I still need to say it doesn't run in the long dead "Pd Extended"?
+Neither its new (and unfortunate) reincarnations "Pd-L2ork/Purr Data".
+Nevertheless, it can run in other forks that are actually compatible to Vanilla, most notably, ELSE is included in the PlugData fork --> <https://github.com/timothyschoen/PlugData> and you don't need to install it there.

-ELSE comes mostly as a set of separate binaries and abstractions, which work if you just add its folder to the path or use **[declare -path else]**.
-Nonetheless, you must also load ELSE as a library via "Preferences => Startup" or with **[declare -lib else]**.
+ELSE comes mostly as a set of separate binaries and abstractions, which work if you just add the 'else' folder to the path via "Preferences => Path" or via **[declare -path else]**.
+Nonetheless, you must also load ELSE as a library via "Preferences => Startup" or **[declare -lib else]**.
 Loading the library loads an object browsing plugin and a modified version of [pdlua], which allows you to load objects coded in lua.
 Some objects in ELSE are coded in lua, like the [lua] object itself.
 Loading the library also prints information of what version of ELSE you have when you open Pd.

-This library runs in Pd Vanilla and do I still need to say it doesn't run in the long dead "Pd Extended"?
-Neither its new (and unfortunate) reincarnations "Pd-L2ork/Purr Data".
-Nevertheless, it can run in other forks that are actually compatible to Vanilla, most notably, ELSE is included in the PlugData fork --> <https://github.com/timothyschoen/PlugData>.

 --------------------------------------------------------------------------